Star-Tree/Star-Tree/README.md

 # Skills:

 * ## HTML / CSS
-  #### Experience in using the Flexbox, Grid, Pug, and making simple animation.
+  #### Experience in using the Flexbox, Pug, and making simple animation.
   #### Experience in using CSS preprocessor, SCSS. (used @import Integrate SCSS, used @mixin for custom templates, used @mixin, @content for custom RWD grid.)
   #### Experience in using RWD (Responsive Web Design)for developing responsive web pages.
   #### Experience in using Tailwind CSS and Styled Components.